Ebenezer Bassett: Educator and activist

 Soon Bassett was offered the chance to teach at a progressive new all-Black high school in Philadelphia.
 At the time, he was teaching at the Institute for Colored Youth (ICY).
 It later became Cheyney University of Pennsylvania, the earliest college dedicated to educating Black youth in the country.
 There he focused on Latin, Greek, mathematics and science, becoming principal after one year.
-Among his students was John H. Smythe, who would also become a diplomat, Smythe to Liberia.
+Among his students was John H. Smythe, who would also become a diplomat in Liberia.
 But Pennsylvania, like the rest of the country, was soon dragged into the American Civil War.

 Ebenezer Bassett also became one of Philadelphia's leading voices for abolition of slavery and emancipation of the nearly four million enslaved Blacks.
 Bassett used ICY as a base to recruit Blacks to serve in the Union Army.
 He hastened to invite many of the national civil rights leaders who had become colleagues.
 Just days after the Battle of Gettysburg, Bassett and other Black leaders organized a recruiting drive for Black soldiers.
 Bassett had the honor of being the second speaker of the night, making his speech immediately preceding Frederick Douglass.

-Basset was highly respected within the academic communities of the North.
+Bassett was highly respected within the academic communities of the North.
 He attended educational meetings and advised abolitionists on matters of education.
 In New Haven Connecticut August 1865, a meeting was held by The American Institute to address the issue of freedman and education.
 Speeches were made by prominent members of the community.
 Benjamin B. Smith Bishop of Kentucky, John Celivergos Zachos educational theorist, Lyman Abbott Author, Thomas Anthony Thacher Yale College administrator, Rev. M.E.
 Strieby D.D. secretary American Missionary Association of New York.
 Ebenezer Basset attended the meeting and urged the need for more African American educators in the freed states, he felt freedman would have more confidence in their teachers.

 His remaining years as an educator and activist would cement his position in the abolitionist community.
+The position of Haitian minister was first offered to John Mercer Langston, another prominent African American, by Andrew Johnson but Langston declined and Johnson chose Gideon H. Hollister instead.
 When Ulysses S Grant was elected to the presidency, he looked for Black leaders such as Bassett to fill important political positions.
 Douglass recommended Bassett to political allies in the White House.